YottaDB/YDBDoc/ProgGuide/commands.rst

 Starts a string-pool garbage collection, which normally happens automatically at appropriate times.

 .. note::
    There are no visible effects from STP_GCOL, LV_GCOL and LV_REHASH except for the passage of time depending on the state of your process.
-YottaDB/FIS uses these VIEW "LV_GCOL","LV_REHASH","STP_GCOL" facilities in testing.
+YottaDB uses these VIEW "LV_GCOL","LV_REHASH","STP_GCOL" facilities in testing.
 They are documented to ensure completeness in product documentation.
 You may (or may not) find them useful during application development for debugging or performance testing implementation alternatives.

 **[NO]UNDEF**

 Enables or disables handling of undefined variables as errors.
-With UNDEF, YottaDB/GT.M handles all references to undefined local or global variables as errors.
-With NOUNDEF, YottaDB/GT.M handles all references to undefined local or global variables as if the variable had a value of the empty string.
-In other words, YottaDB/GT.M treats all variables appearing in expressions as if they were the argument of an implicit $GET().
+With UNDEF, YottaDB handles all references to undefined local or global variables as errors.
+With NOUNDEF, YottaDB handles all references to undefined local or global variables as if the variable had a value of the empty string.
+In other words, YottaDB treats all variables appearing in expressions as if they were the argument of an implicit $GET().
 UNDEF is the default.

 The environment variable $gtm_noundef specifies the initial value value of [NO]UNDEF at process startup.
-If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", then YottaDB/GT.M treats undefined variables as having an implicit value of an empty string.
+If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", then YottaDB treats undefined variables as having an implicit value of an empty string.

 .. note::
    NOUNDEF does not apply to an undefined FOR control variable.
 This prevents an increment (or decrement) of an undefined FOR control variable from getting into an unintended infinite loop.
 For example, FOR A=1:1:10 KILL A gives an UNDEF error on the increment from 1 to 2 even with VIEW "NOUNDEF".

 **"TRACE":value:<expr>**

-Traces YottaDB/GT.M program execution and generates profiling information about the lines and functions executed; with low impact on the run-time performance.
+Traces YottaDB program execution and generates profiling information about the lines and functions executed; with low impact on the run-time performance.

 The feature turns on (value=1) or turns off (value=0) M-profiling.
-This expression must evaluate to a string containing the name of a YottaDB/GT.M global variable.
+This expression must evaluate to a string containing the name of a YottaDB global variable.
 The global may also have subscripts; however the subscripts must be literals or the special variable $JOB.
-For the $JOB process identifier description, refer to Chapter 8: “Intrinsic Special Variables”.
+For the $JOB process identifier description, refer to `Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 The expression is optional when turning M-profiling off, if it exists, it overrides the global variable set when M-profiling was turned on.

-gtm_trace_gbl_name enables YottaDB/GT.M tracing at process startup.
-Setting gtm_trace_gbl_name to a valid global variable name instructs YottaDB/GT.M to report the data in the specified global when a VIEW command disables the tracing, or implicitly at process termination.
+gtm_trace_gbl_name enables YottaDB tracing at process startup.
+Setting gtm_trace_gbl_name to a valid global variable name instructs YottaDB to report the data in the specified global when a VIEW command disables the tracing, or implicitly at process termination.
 This setting behaves as if the process issued a VIEW "TRACE" command at process startup.
-However, gtm_trace_gbl_name has a capability not available with the VIEW command, such that if the environment variable is defined but evaluates to zero (0) or, only on UNIX, to the empty string, YottaDB/GT.M collects the M-profiling data in memory and discards it when the process terminates (this feature is mainly used for in-house testing).
+However, gtm_trace_gbl_name has a capability not available with the VIEW command, such that if the environment variable is defined but evaluates to zero (0) or, only on UNIX, to the empty string, YottaDB collects the M-profiling data in memory and discards it when the process terminates (this feature is mainly used for in-house testing).
 Note that having this feature activated for process that otherwise do not open a database file (such as GDE) can cause them to encounter an error.

-In addition, if a process issues a malformed VIEW command that attempts to turn tracing off, YottaDB/GT.M issues an error but retains all accumulated profiling data and continues tracing.
-If the tracing is still enabled at the process shutdown and the trace start specified a reporting location, YottaDB/GT.M attempts to place the trace data there.
-Note that if there is a problem updating the specified trace-reporting global variable, YottaDB/GT.M issues an error at process termination.
+In addition, if a process issues a malformed VIEW command that attempts to turn tracing off, YottaDB issues an error but retains all accumulated profiling data and continues tracing.
+If the tracing is still enabled at the process shutdown and the trace start specified a reporting location, YottaDB attempts to place the trace data there.
+Note that if there is a problem updating the specified trace-reporting global variable, YottaDB issues an error at process termination.

-M-profiling uses a technique called Basic Block Counting where calls are made to special profiling functions at key points in a YottaDB/GT.M program.
-A trace consists of the following run-time data as output for each YottaDB/GT.M function, as well as for each YottaDB/GT.M statement:
+M-profiling uses a technique called Basic Block Counting where calls are made to special profiling functions at key points in a YottaDB program.
+A trace consists of the following run-time data as output for each YottaDB function, as well as for each YottaDB statement:

 * The number of times it is executed.
-* The total CPU time, subject to the granularity of the operating system provided time functions, spent across all invocations for each function and each YottaDB/GT.M statement as five values: count, user time, system time, total time, and elapsed time.
+* The total CPU time, subject to the granularity of the operating system provided time functions, spent across all invocations for each function and each YottaDB statement as five values: count, user time, system time, total time, and elapsed time.

 VIEW "TRACE" also reports details of child processes using two aggregate entries -- "\*RUN" for the current process and "\*CHILDREN" for all of child processes spawned by the current process, each containing user, system, and combined CPU times.
 The "CHILD" category data excludes processes that result from the JOB command, PIPE devices OPENed with the INDEPENDENT device parameter and processes from PIPE devices that are still active.

-Instead of modifying the generated code as done by common profiling tools, such as gprof, M-profiling operates entirely within the YottaDB/GT.M run-time system; therefore, this feature does not require a special compilation, has no effect on code size and minimizes run-time overhead.
+Instead of modifying the generated code as done by common profiling tools, such as gprof, M-profiling operates entirely within the YottaDB run-time system; therefore, this feature does not require a special compilation, has no effect on code size and minimizes run-time overhead.

-When M-profiling is activated, it gathers profiling information for each line and YottaDB/GT.M function invocation.
-The reported time for a YottaDB/GT.M line is the time spent in generated code for that line, and does not include time spent in entreyrefs called from that line.
-When M-profiling is deactivated, the accumulated statistics are loaded into a YottaDB/GT.M global.
-YottaDB/GT.M profiling accumulates and provides the data; the user chooses tools and techniques to analyze the data.
+When M-profiling is activated, it gathers profiling information for each line and YottaDB function invocation.
+The reported time for a YottaDB line is the time spent in generated code for that line, and does not include time spent in entreyrefs called from that line.
+When M-profiling is deactivated, the accumulated statistics are loaded into a YottaDB global.
+YottaDB profiling accumulates and provides the data; the user chooses tools and techniques to analyze the data.

 The M-profiling information is stored in the variable in the following format: